 My husband, Ray, and I opened Bostree a million years ago in 1982 in the rustic, repurposed chicken coops of Scott’s Meadow in Sugar Loaf, NY.
 We sold Ray’s pottery and my jewelry and our potter-son wasn’t even born yet!
 Over the years things have gone through a few incarnations.
 Bostree has become me, Terry B, and Ray, while he still keeps his hands deep in clay, now devotes himself to a heavy schedule of inspirational speaking and retreat engagements.
 He has been bringing his unique blend of creativity and spirituality to the tristate region and beyond for a number of years now.

 My son Andy has become the main supplier of pottery for my gallery.
 He got his start in clay, before he turned two, playing with his dad’s potter’s wheel.
 While growing up, creating with clay became second nature to him.
 After high school, he attended the Rochester Institute of Technology for Ceramics where he realized his passion for clay.
-He is now dedicated to making artistic objects which function in daily life.
-He wants to make art which he can hold, touch, use and enjoy with friends.
+He is now dedicated to making artistic objects which function in daily life to be held, touched, used and enjoyed with friends.
 Clay’s versatility entices Andy with possibilities and calls him to be a ceramic artist!
 I am thrilled to have his pieces in my gallery and to be able to present them to you in person and online!

 In 2015 Andy expanded solidly into the precise and exacting process of crystalline glazes and has been excelling at it ever since!
 He has also become quite the videographer documenting his process along the way!

-These days I find myself juggling photography and other creative pursuits with maintaining the gallery and website, helping my husband and sometimes friends in their studios, tending to family responsibilities… while my garden and furry friends vie for my attention!
+These days I find myself juggling family, photography and other creative pursuits with maintaining the gallery and website while working as an elder caregiver.
+Thankfully, my garden, yoga mat and furry friends keep me centered

 Wishing you many blessings,